EDU 201 Learning Theory midterm past paper

 Begins to use language

-- Develops capability of symbolic thought- however thinking still quite different from adults.
+Develops capability of symbolic thought- however thinking still quite different

 - Encoding it, and